dedica-team/nivio/docs/source/install.rst

 In order to have data automatically observed to changes Nivio expects a seed configuration at start time.
 You need to set the environment variable :envvar:`SEED`.
 The configuration file contains basic data, references to item descriptions ``sources``, which can be local paths or URLs.
 The descriptions can be gathered by HTTP, i.e. it is possible to fetch files from protected sources via authentication headers.
 Think of GitLab or GitHub and the related tokens.
-To use secrets etc. please refer to :ref:`Environment variables`.
+To use secrets etc., please refer to :ref:`Environment variables`.

 .. code-block:: yaml
    :linenos: